Kvil-git/The-Kitchen-luau-style-guide/README.md

-This style guides lists the coding conventions used in ["The Kitchen"](https://www.roblox.com/communities/34607511/Redstoners) aka "Redstoners" roblox game developing group.
+This style guide lists the coding conventions used in ["The Kitchen"](https://www.roblox.com/communities/34607511/Redstoners) aka "Redstoners" roblox game developing group.
-Hopefully lololol will also use this like please bro i beg you with all my heart bro cmon now bro pls :sob::sob::sob:🙏🙏🙏
+Hopefully @lololol will also use this like please bro i beg you with all my heart bro cmon now bro pls :sob::sob::sob:🙏🙏🙏

 # Indentation and formatting
 - Indent with 4 spaces.